Lambeosaurinae: Subgroups

+In 2021 Polish paleontologist Daniel Madzia and colleagues formally established Lambeosaurinae and most of its subgroups under the rules of the PhyloCode.
+Lambeosaurinae was formally defined as all taxa closer to Lambeosaurus lambei than Hadrosaurus foulkii and Saurolophus osborni, similar to previous definitions but without including the redundant Edmontosaurus regalis as an external specifier.
+Lambeosaurini and Parasaurolophini were both formally defined using the definitions provided by Prieto-Márquez and colleagues in 2013.
+Tsintaosaurini was given a new definition as the largest clade containing Tsintaosaurus spinorhinus and Pararhabdodon isonensis but not Aralosaurus tuberiferus, Lambeosaurus lambei or Parasaurolophus walkeri, and Aralosaurini was redefined similarly as the largest clade containing Aralosaurus tuberiferus and Canardia garonnensis but not Tsintaosaurus spinorhinus, Lambeosaurus lambei or Parasaurolophus walkeri.
+While Arenysaurini was not established as a formal name due to the inconsistent relationships of Arenysaurus relative to other lambeosaurines, Madzia and colleagues did introduce the new clade name Corythosauria to unite Parasaurolophini and Lambeosaurini as the smallest clade containing Corythosaurus casuarius, Lambeosaurus lambei and Parasaurolophus walkeri.

 Phylogeny

 The following cladogram was recovered in a 2022 phylogenetic analysis by Xing Hai, and colleagues.

 Distribution

 Lambeosaurines originated on the continent of Laurasia during the Late Cretaceous, being initially found throughout modern Europe and Asia.
 Around the Campanian stage, lambeosaurines of the tribe Corythosauria colonized the landmass of Laramidia (modern western North America) via Beringia and spread as far south as Mexico, radiating into a diverse array of a body plans, including famous taxa such as Parasaurolophus and Lambeosaurus.
 They appear to have also colonized the eastern landmass of Appalachia at some point, based on indeterminate lambeosaurine remains from the late Campanian/Maastrichtian-aged Kanguk Formation of Nunavut.

 For unknown reasons, lambeosaurines largely disappeared from North America around the Campanian/Maastrichtian boundary (the last remaining confirmed American member being Hypacrosaurus), but continued their dominance in Laurasia up to the end of the Cretaceous, with some members such as Ajnabia and Minqaria even colonizing northern Africa from Europe.
 However, fragmentary remains, including a partial humerus, resembling those of lambeosaurines have been reported from the late Maastrichtian-aged New Egypt Formation of New Jersey, USA.
 If these are lambeosaurine remains, these specimens are unique both for representing one of the very few records of lambeosaurines from the landmass of Appalachia (suggesting that lambeosaurines had managed to migrate eastwards to Appalachia during the Maastrichtian, following the partial closure of the Western Interior Seaway), and potentially representing one of the latest records of the group from North America.